robulouski/voidy-bootstrap/README.rst

   Local Bootstrap CSS file, as described above.

 ``STYLESHEETS``
-  An array for listing all the local stylesheets that should be loaded by the ``base.html`` template, as described above.
+  An array for listing additional stylesheets that should be pulled in by the ``base.html`` template, as described above.

 ``TWITTER_USERNAME``